learn-co-curriculum/react-hooks-redux-crud-lab/README.md

 ## Instructions

-1. Start off by working the components for restaurants.
-First you'll need to create a __RestaurantsContainer__ component that will connect to Redux and pass the appropriate props down to its children.
+1. Start off by working on the components for displaying restaurants.
+First, you'll need to create a __RestaurantsContainer__ component that will connect to Redux and pass the appropriate props down to its children.
 Then you will need a __RestaurantInput__ component that allows a user to create new restaurants.
 You will then want to create a __Restaurants__ component that displays a list of restaurants, and a __Restaurant__ component which is responsible for each restaurant (and contains the button to _delete_).
-Users should also be able to delete restaurants, and to implement that you will need to give each restaurant an id. the
+Users should also be able to delete restaurants.
+To implement this, you will need to give each restaurant an ID.

-**Note**: To implement ids, it may be worth integrating another library in the reducer called cuid.
+**Note**: To implement IDs, it may be worth integrating another library in the reducer called cuid.
 You can see that we already imported it in the reducer file for you.
 The library will generate a unique id for you: